 Teriyaki is the Japanese cooking technique of marinating, and then grilling and glazing, usually chicken or fish.
 It is believed to have originated in the States, though the word teri means luster and yaki means broil or grill.
 Originally it contained four ingredients-mirin, sake, sugar and soy sauce.
 A worthy combination but one that has been somewhat Americanized as it has become quite a popular sauce.
-To me this is a standard and should be in everyone's repertoire.
-It is so simple and quick that there is no need to buy the bottled variety.
-You make it and you know what you re going to get!
+To me this is a standard sauce and should be in everyone’s repertoire.
+It is simple and quick and there is no need to buy the bottled variety.

 Teriyaki combines the sweet and the salty which is a popular combo today.
-With the addition of garlic and ginger you really get an all ready good thing going.
-Garlic is an American addition as you don't see to much garlic in Japanese cooking.
-Sherry is often used instead of sake or mirin but I find keeping a bottle of sake on hand is great when it comes to cooking.
+With the addition of garlic and ginger you make an already good thing better.
+Garlic is an American addition as you don’t see to much garlic in Japanese cooking.
+Sherry is often used instead of sake or mirin, but I find keeping a bottle of sake on hand is great for cooking.
 But use what you have.

-This sauce works great as a marinade but if you are marinating fish or shrimp, try to keep it at no more than an hour before cooking it.
+This sauce works great as a marinade but if you are marinating fish or shrimp, try to marinade it for no more than an hour before cooking.
 I also use the marinade as a basting sauce.
 If you want more of a glaze, the marinade can be boiled down until it reaches a thicker consistency.
 And remember that the longer your marinade has to stand on its own, the better the flavor on your preferred grilling item.

 Keep this in your fridge and you always have a great sauce on hand.
-And did I mention it is also fantastic on grilled mushrooms-especially shitakes?
+Did I mention it is also fantastic on grilled mushrooms-especially shitakes?
 It is great stirred into stir fry vegetables, too.
 The possibilities are endless!
 Let me know what you use it for!

 1/2 c soy sauce